andlimey/ascenda-takehome/README.md

 2. For `HotelPage`, it is assumed that there is a separate endpoint to fetch individual hotels.
 Given that there is only a single endpoint, it simulates this by fetching all hotels and filtering based on the id.

-## Components
+## Main Components

 **HotelListContainer**

-Implements the filtering and sorting logic in a single useEffect.
+Invokes the filtering and sorting logic in a single useEffect.

 A potential improvement would be to refactor this into a custom hook to separate the implementation details, so that the container is only responsible for rendering `HotelFilters` and the list of `HotelCard`.